vinodhj/graphql-gateway-microservices/README.md

 # GraphQL Gateway Microservices

 This project demonstrates a proof-of-concept (PoC) for optimizing GraphQL gateway performance by minimizing redundant lookups.
-It compares two gateway approaches—**GraphQL Mesh** and **schema-stitching using graphql-tools** to connect two microservices built with Cloudflare Workers.
+It compares three gateway approaches: **GraphQL Mesh**, **schema-stitching using graphql-tools**, and **Hive Gateway** to connect two microservices built with Cloudflare Workers.

 ## Project Architecture